 Two things are still messy.

 The first is multi-tool sharing.
 The same prompt might be useful as a Claude Code slash command, a Codex skill, an OpenCode command, and a GitHub Copilot prompt — all four tools have different folder conventions, different frontmatter, different invocation patterns.
-We tried keeping a tool-agnostic prompts/ folder with symlinks fanning out into each tool's package, and rolled it back the same day in favour of duplication.
-The indirection bought us less than it cost, and the duplication problem doesn't actually exist yet because the prompts are still settling.
-We'll revisit when (and only if) the same prompt drifts between tools and the divergence hurts.
+I tried keeping a tool-agnostic prompts/ folder with symlinks fanning out into each tool's package, and rolled it back the same day in favour of duplication.
+The indirection bought less than it cost, and the duplication problem doesn't actually exist yet because the prompts are still settling.
+I'll revisit when (and only if) the same prompt drifts between tools and the divergence hurts.

 The second is personal skills that aren't ready to share yet.
 Right now I have a weekly-insights skill I'm iterating on in ~/.claude/skills/; the moment I run /sync-agents, that folder gets backed up and replaced with a symlink to the repo, where my skill doesn't live.
-The current answer is "back it up, develop in the repo on a branch, symlink the branch in manually for testing, PR when ready" — but the seam between "personal scratch" and "team-shared" is where I expect the friction to accumulate as more people start using this.
+The current answer is "back it up, develop in the repo on a branch, symlink the branch in manually for testing, PR when ready" — but the seam between personal scratch and team-shared is where I expect the friction to accumulate as more people start using this.
 A future version of the command might handle a ~/.claude/skills.local/ overlay merged into the symlinked folder; I haven't built it because I want to see what actually breaks first.

 If you take one thing